Chapters and verses of the Bible: Christian versions

+Christians also introduced a concept roughly similar to chapter divisions, called kephalaia (singular kephalaion, literally meaning heading).

 Cardinal Hugo de Sancto Caro is often given credit for first dividing the Latin Vulgate into chapters in the real sense, but it is the arrangement of his contemporary and fellow cardinal Stephen Langton who in 1205 created the chapter divisions which are used today.
 They were then inserted into Greek manuscripts of the New Testament in the 16th century.
-Robert Estienne (Robert Stephanus) was the first to number the verses within each chapter, his verse numbers entering printed editions in 1551 (New Testament) and 1571 (Hebrew Bible).
+Robert Estienne (Robert Stephanus) was the first to number the verses within each chapter, his verse numbers entering printed editions in 1551 (New Testament) and 1553 (Hebrew Bible).

-The division of the Bible into chapters and verses has received criticism from some traditionalists and modern scholars.
-Critics state that the text is often divided in an incoherent way, or at inappropriate rhetorical points, and that it encourages citing passages out of context.
-Nevertheless, the chapter and verse numbers have become indispensable as technical references for Bible study.

 Several modern publications of the Bible have eliminated numbering of chapters and verses.
 Biblica published such a version of the NIV in 2007 and 2011.
 In 2014, Crossway published the ESV Reader's Bible and Bibliotheca published a modified ASV.
-Projects such as Icthus also exist which strip chapter and verse numbers from existing translations.

-Bible statistics

-The number of words can vary depending upon aspects such as whether the Hebrew alphabet in Psalm 119, the superscriptions listed in some of the Psalms, and the subscripts traditionally found at the end of the Pauline epistles, are included.

-Except where stated, the following apply to the King James Version of the Bible in its modern 66-book Protestant form including the New Testament and the protocanonical Old Testament, not the deuterocanonical books.